binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 AWS as the largest CSP is a primary target for attackers.

+The risk with application security is that it needs to be learnt and most Developers do not have a very good understanding of it.

 #### DoS of Lambda Functions

 Risks that Solution Causes

 #### Centralised logging of AWS Lambda